fbpx

 • Addiction

-The abuse of nootropics raises concerns because the Drug Enforcement Administration categorizes Adderall, Ritalin as other smart drugs as Schedule II controlled substances.
+The abuse of nootropics raises concerns because the Drug Enforcement Administration categorizes Adderall, and Ritalin as other smart drugs as Schedule II controlled substances.
 This puts them in the same category as cocaine in terms of potential for abuse.
 The pleasure effect that the users feel from altering the dopamine system can lead to addiction.

 How To Overcome Addiction